cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 python synthesize_results.py --parent_dir="experiments/learning_rate"
 ```

-it will display a table synthesizing the results.
+It will display a table synthesizing the results.